irvanlabs/erva/README.md

-# erva
+# Valicia
-Emotional Recognition Virtual Assistant
+Virtual Asisstant for spirit your day